Sadhguru

-Sadhguru (born Jagadish Vasudev, 3 September 1957) is the founder and head of the Isha Foundation, based in Coimbatore, India.
+Jagadish "Jaggi" Vasudev (born 3 September 1957), also known as Sadhguru, is an Indian guru and founder of the Isha Foundation, based in Coimbatore, India.
 The foundation, established in 1992, operates an ashram and yoga centre that carries out educational and spiritual activities.
 Sadhguru has been teaching yoga since 1982.
 He is the author of the New York Times bestsellers Inner Engineering: A Yogi's Guide to Joy and Karma: A Yogi's Guide to Crafting Your Destiny, and a frequent speaker at international forums.

 Sadhguru also advocates for protecting the environment against climate change, leading many initiatives like Project GreenHands (PGH), Rally for Rivers, Cauvery Calling, and the Journey to Save Soil.
 In 2017, he received the Padma Vibhushan, India's second-highest civilian award, for his contributions to spirituality and humanitarian services.

-Also in 2017, Sadhguru unveiled the Adiyogi Shiva statue, the world's largest bust, in Coimbatore, India.
+Sadhguru has been criticised for promoting a number of pseudoscientific claims.

+Biography

-Early years
+Early life

-Family

-Jagadish Vasudev, commonly referred to as Jaggi, was born on 3 September 1957, in Mysore, Karnataka, India.
-He was the youngest of five children to Susheela Vasudev (mother) and B.V.
-Vasudev (father).
+Vasudev was born into a Telugu family on 3 September 1957, in Mysore, Mysore State (now in Karnataka, India).
+He was the youngest of five children to Susheela Vasudev (mother) and B. V. Vasudev (father).
 His father was an ophthalmologist at the Mysuru Railway Hospital and his mother a homemaker.

-Vasudev married his wife, Vijikumari, in 1984.
-In 1990, Vijikumari and Jaggi had their only child, Radhe.
-Vijikumari died on 23 January 1997.
-Radhe trained in Bharatanatyam at the Kalakshetra Foundation in Chennai.
-She married Indian classical vocalist Sandeep Narayan in 2014.